PolavarapuGirish/se24ucse177_AI-Assignment-3/Q3_UGVrealworld/UGVrealworld.md

 ⸻

-4. Dynamic Environment (Unknown / Moving Obstacles)
+5. Dynamic Environment (Unknown / Moving Obstacles)

 Description
 	•	Obstacles may appear, disappear, or move
 	•	Environment is not fully known in advance

-Challenge
-	•	Precomputed paths may become invalid
+Solution Approach
-	•	Requires real-time decision making
+	•	Use real-time sensing to detect obstacles

-⸻

-5. Solution for Dynamic Environment

-Approach: Replanning + Real-Time Sensing

-The UGV continuously:
-	1. Senses environment using sensors
-	2. Updates internal map
-	3. Recomputes path if needed

-⸻
+	•	Update the grid dynamically
+	•	Recompute path when changes occur

 Algorithms Used

-1. A* with Replanning
+	•	A* with Replanning
-	•	Re-run A* when obstacle is detected
-	•	Simple but less efficient

-2. D* Algorithm
+	•	D* Algorithm
-	•	Updates only affected parts of path
-	•	Suitable for dynamic changes

-3. D* Lite (Recommended)
-	•	Faster and more efficient version of D*
+	•	D* Lite (recommended)
-	•	Widely used in robotics

 ⸻

-6. Working of UGV in Dynamic Environment
+6. Working of UGV
 	1. Compute initial path using A*
 	2. Start moving towards goal
 	3. Continuously scan environment
 	4. If obstacle detected:
-	•	Update grid
+	•	Update map
 	•	Recalculate path
 	5. Continue until goal is reached